heckj/Lindenmayer/Sources/Lindenmayer/Lindenmayer.docc/Lindenmayer.md

 ## Overview

+Lindenmayer systems (also known as L-systems) are formalized rewriting tools used to create recursive fractals and organic shapes.
+The simplest forms for L-systems using a sequence of single characters, and a set of rules that are processed over the sequence to replace each element with one or more new elements.
+The sequence of elements are then interpreted, often using a turtle graphics metaphor, into a visual representation.

+This library implements a more complex form of L-systems, known as a parametric, contextual L-system, as inspired by book [The Algorithmic Beauty of Plants](http://algorithmicbotany.org/papers/abop/abop.pdf).
-The package includes the core types to support you in building your own Lindenmayer systems (also known as L-systems), and a number examples sourced from Wikipedia and research papers.
+The library includes the core types to support you in building your own Lindenmayer systems (also known as L-systems), and a number examples sourced from Wikipedia and research papers.
-The library provides types and APIs enable you to create L-systems with rules and modules that you define, and renderers to generate 2D and 3D representations of the results.

-The 2D renderer uses [Canvas](http://developer.apple.com/documentation/swiftui/Canvas) and [GraphicsContext](https://developer.apple.com/documentation/swiftui/graphicscontext) from [SwiftUI](https://developer.apple.com/documentation/swiftui) on Apple platforms.
-The 3D renderer uses [SceneKit](https://developer.apple.com/documentation/scenekit) on Apple platforms.
-The related package `LindenmayerViews` provides SwiftUI views that present the results of the renderers.

-The API provides support for both context free and context sensitive L-system grammars, as well as parametric grammars.
+While the simplest forms of L-systems use single characters, this library defines ``Module``, which represents one of the elements, and can include properties with values.
+In addition to a number of built-in ``Modules``, you can define your own modules with your own properties which are made available to rewriting rules.

 To get support for using this package, see the [Discussions on Github](https://github.com/heckj/Lindenmayer/discussions) for questions and community feedback, or the [Github issue tracker](https://github.com/heckj/Lindenmayer/issues).
 For more information about L-systems, see the Wikipedia page [L-system](https://en.wikipedia.org/wiki/L-system).

 ## Topics

-### Creating L-Systems
+### Creating L-systems

-- ``Lindenmayer``
+- <doc:Creating_L-systems>

+### Types of L-Systems

 - ``LSystemBasic``
 - ``LSystemRNG``
 - ``LSystemDefinesRNG``
 - ``LSystem``
 - ``ParametersWrapper``
 - ``RNGWrapper``
+- ``ModuleSet``

+### Modules

 - ``Modules``
 - ``Module``